Strategies to manage human factors in mixed reality helicopter pilot training: a systematic literature review: Introduction

+Taken together, the emergence of regulatory provisions for HMD-based helicopter simulation, combined with unresolved human-factor challenges, motivates a focused synthesis of these challenges and their mitigation strategies, alongside an evaluation of their feasibility within real-world training settings.
+While prior reviews have examined HMD technologies in broader flight training and simulation contexts \citep{Ross23,Somerville25}, these reviews primarily focus on training effectiveness, adoption, and educational outcomes rather than the operational suitability of mitigation strategies within emerging regulatory frameworks.
+Furthermore, comparatively limited attention has been given to how human-factor mitigation approaches interact with simulator fidelity requirements, procedural realism, and emerging certification constraints that influence real-world deployment feasibility.
+Accordingly, this review addresses the current lack of synthesized human-factor evidence specific to MR helicopter pilot training by evaluating mitigation strategies through a combined human-factor, operational, and regulatory lens.

+Accordingly, this systematic review addresses the following research questions (RQs): \begin{enumerate} \item What are the human-factor challenges in MR helicopter pilot training? \item What causes human-factor challenges in MR helicopter pilot training? \item Which strategies have been proposed to mitigate the identified human-factor challenges in MR helicopter pilot training? \item How do these strategies compare in feasibility, context suitability, and priority for real-world integration in MR helicopter pilot training? \end{enumerate}

-By exploring the human factors impacts of MR in helicopter pilot training, this work will contribute to the understanding of MR’s role in aviation training and its readiness for adoption, potentially supporting the development of an improved training framework that guides future regulatory standards for MR within the aviation sector.
+By synthesizing the human-factor impacts of MR HMDs in helicopter pilot training, while explicitly accounting for the limitations of VR-derived evidence, this work provides a structured understanding of the associated challenges, mitigation strategies, and practical constraints, supporting the development of improved training frameworks and future regulatory standards for MR in aviation.